-Stand with your feet shoulder width apart.
-Your back should be straight and the box or bench should be behind you.
-It’s a good idea to place a pad on the floor in front of the bench; this will absorb shock prevent an impact injury.
+Stand with your feet shoulder-width apart.
+Your back should be straight, and the box or bench should be behind you.
+It’s a good idea to place a pad on the floor in front of the bench; this will absorb shock and prevent an impact injury.

 Step 2 – Lift Foot

 Lift one foot and move it behind you until it is resting on the bench or box.
 The top of your foot needs to be comfortable on the box.